marimplatform/marimplatform.github.io/docs/tutorial.md

 ##### _select
 {: .mt-5}
-The `_select` parameter allows one to specify which column names the response will include.
-Its value must be a comma-separated list of column names.
+The `_select` parameter allows one to specify which property/column names the response will include.
+Its value must be a comma-separated list of property/column names.
 For instance, the command

 <pre class="terminal">curl -H "Accept: text/csv" http://localhost:8080/rest/Categories?_select=Id,Name</pre>